The Voice Kids (Belgian TV series)

-The Voice Kids is a Dutch-language Belgian music talent show for aspiring singers aged 8 to 15, based on the concept of the show The Voice van Vlaanderen.
-The first broadcast took place on 5 September 2014 on VTM.
+The Voice Kids is a Dutch-language Belgian music talent show for aspiring singers aged 8 to 14, based on the concept of the show The Voice van Vlaanderen.
+It began airing on 5 September 2014 on VTM.

 There are five different stages to the show: producers' auditions, blind auditions, battle / knockout rounds, sing-offs / semi-finals, and the final.
 The winners of the seven seasons have been: Mentissa Aziza, Jens Dolleslagers, Katarina Pohlodkova, Jade De Rijcke, Gala Aliaj, Karista Khan, and Sikudhani Wangui Mbugua.

-An Lemmens has served as host from its inaugural season until 2022 (season 6).
-A second main presenter was introduced in 2022, with longest serving coach of The Voice van Vlaanderen Koen Wauters.
-Kürt Rogiers was a backstage presenter in 2014 and was replaced by Sieg De Doncker in 2018.
-He was later replaced in 2022 by Maksim Stojanac, in the following season there was no backstage host.
-In 2023 An Lemmens was replaced by Nora Gharib, and Koen Wauters was replaced by Aaron Blommaert.
+The show was originally presented by An Lemmens.
+In 2022 she was joined by Koen Wauters.
+In 2023, Lemmens and Wauters departed with Nora Gharib and Aaron Blommaert being announced as their replacements.